 The ideas, sketches and some rough modelling were made just days before and now explored together with our customers.

 “At first we were a bit hesitant.
 But now we feel we got valuable input that will improve our ideas.
-Also, from this experience, we learnt a lot and will be able to improve the interaction next time.”Jennifer and Erik, Product Design Developers, IKEA Product Development Centre, Shanghai
+Also, from this experience, we learnt a lot and will be able to improve the interaction next time.”Jennifer Wu and Eric Chen, Product Design Developers, IKEA Product Development Centre, Shanghai

 This is one of many ways the Shanghai-based development teams are starting to interact with customers early in product development.
 More interactions are planned, there will be pop-ups where they continue to engage with people living in Shanghai and other cities, as well as exploring digital interactions to create opportunities for people all across China to join in.